What every best Hot Tubs has:

 Many of the same caveats apply to buying a hot tub online.
 You can't test the tub or even see it in person before it arrives on your doorstep, so you must do very careful research before you buy.
 On the plus side, buying online gives you the widest possible selection of hot tub brands, models and prices.
 Since many tubs sold this way come from brands not typically reviewed by experts, you should diligently check out both the manufacturer and the seller before you commit to a purchase.
 Look at user reviews as well -- especially for hot tubs and spas with enough feedback to be meaningful.
 Make sure to ask about such details as what will happen if your spa arrives damaged, whether someone will help you install it and how you can get warranty service.

 One way to see a wide selection of hot tubs -- and perhaps even test a number of models -- is to shop at home shows.
-These events are also a great place to get substantial discounts on spas and hot tubs, note the editors at Spasearch.
-"Local dealers and manufacturers are always there and always offering tons of incentives to buy at the show," the editors say.
-"The savings could be huge."
+Dealers at these events are also often offering incentives and discounts.